Pia007/Isogram/README.md

 ## Overview

-### The Project
+### The Challenge

 Isogram Checker

 For this [CodeWars](https://www.codewars.com/) challenge, write a function checks if a word is an isogram.
 An isogram is a word that has no repeating letters, consecutive or non-consecutive.
-This application accepts a user's input and evaluates whether or not it is an isogram.
+The application accepts a user's input and evaluates whether or not it is an isogram.
 Additionally, if the input does not fit the criteria for evaluation, the user is prompted to try again.

+#### NOTE

-Note: The input automatically clears after 2.5 seconds.
+The input automatically clears after 2.5 seconds.

+#### Files
-FILES: There are two JavaScript files.
+There are two JavaScript files.
 Main.js contains the function and additional coding neccessary to connect to the html.
 Isogram.js has the plain function.

 ![Isogram Checker - Desktop](https://user-images.githubusercontent.com/66088725/131414018-4fd4c5b7-53ab-4569-a79a-d1ed2d9e50c1.png)